Average Health Insurance Price in McAllen

 If you're comparing health insurance costs across cities, McAllen lands right near the national average — within a few percentage points of what most Americans pay.
 That positions this TX smaller city squarely in the middle of the pack.
 The local economy — an agricultural-and-service economy where cost of living stays low because land is plentiful and commutes are short — is a key reason why.
 Below, we break down exactly what drives these numbers.

 McAllen sits within a buyer-friendly market where your down payment goes further than in most US cities.
 The subtropical climate keeps construction crews working year-round, which helps with scheduling but doesn't reduce labor costs.
 Meanwhile, a warm-weather lifestyle that includes year-round outdoor activities, from fishing to football tailgates.
-For health insurance specifically, the local market reflects a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+For health insurance specifically, the local market reflects a workforce with enough supply to keep prices honest — costs here come in below most national averages.

 What Matters Most